szTheory/mixcloud-rb/README.md

 == DESCRIPTION:

-Since i like so much mixcloud.com i wrote this ruby wrapper for their api, you may get all the info on mixcloud.com with exceptions to the music which will come soon i hope.
+Since I like mixcloud.com so much I wrote this ruby wrapper for their API.
+You can get all the info on mixcloud.com with the exception of the music, which will come soon I hope.

-You can find their api at http://api.mixcloud.com/
+You can find their API at http://api.mixcloud.com/

 == FEATURES:

 Data you can retrieve using this wrapper:

     Cloudcast
     User
     Tag
     Artist
     Track
     Featured category

-== POST FEATURES

 == INSTALL:

-    gem isntall mixcloud-rb
+    gem install mixcloud-rb

 == SYNOPSIS: